 Also when couples walk holding hands the dominant partner will walk slightly ahead with his hand on top and the palm facing backward.
 Alla Pease says that looking at who’s got the upper hand immediately reveals who wears the pants in the house.

 The palms closed and finger-pointing is one of the most annoying gesture anyone can use.
 If you’re delivering a presentation the finger-pointing will turn off your audience, make them like you the least of all three and even remember less of what you said.

 The palm-up was the favorite.

-If you tend to use the finger pointing a lot, The Definitive Book of Body Language recommends instead to use the “OK” gesture touching your thumb and index finger in a circle.
+If you tend to use the finger pointing a lot, Pease recommends instead to use the “OK” gesture touching your thumb and index finger in a circle.
 The OK gesture will make you authoritative but not aggressive

 When people turn your hand down and your palm up they are trying to dominate the handshake.
 Barbara and Allan Pease’s study of 350 executives showed that 88% of men and 31% of women used the dominant handshake position.

-Power and control issues, say Pease, are generally less important to women.
+Power and control issues, says Pease, are generally less important to women.

 Some women will give men a soft handshake in some social contexts to show submissiveness as a way to highlight their femininity.
 It should not be used in business contexts though: women displaying high femininity in business meetings are not taken seriously.

 Handshake to Create Rapport

 To create rapport make sure that your and your partner’s palms are both in vertical position and apply the same pressure you receive.

 Disarming a Power Player

 Trying to push your palm down, say Barbara and Allan Pease, is typical of the overbearing person.
 Allan and Barbara Pease do a fantastic job in explaining a few practical move to avoid accepting the submissive position.
 A simple one is the Double Hander: putting your second hand on top of his, grab his wrist as a last resort or, for another genius technique, look at the pictures here.